AdobeDocs/campaign-standard-learn.en/help/acs/profiles-and-audiences/creating-profiles-and-audiences.md

 team: WWFRE
 ---

-# Creating Profiles and Audiences
+# Create profiles and audiences - Overview

 Adobe Campaign has two types or profiles: